Sets88/ssh-crypt/README.md

 ![How encryption works](/data/encryption.png)

-When you decrypt your password it takes random bytes until ":" sign, signs it with your ssh key, creates sha3_256 from it and uses it as a AES key to decrypt the rest of data
+When you decrypt your password it takes nonce bytes from the string you pass, signs it with your ssh key, creates sha3_256 from it and uses it as a AES key to decrypt the rest of data

 ![How decryption works](/data/decryption.png)